3D Mammography | Experience the best in care at Delaney Radiology

 A mammogram is a low-dose X-ray study used to examine tissues inside the breast for abnormalities that may indicate breast cancer.
 Today, mammography is considered “the gold standard” for detection of breast cancer at an early stage when it is much more treatable, because mammograms can often find signs of breast cancer long before an abnormality such as a lump will be detectable in a physical exam.

 Delaney Radiology added 3D mammography in September of 2016.
 3D mammography is also known as tomosynthesis and enhances our ability to detect breast cancer at the earliest, most treatable stage.
-3D mammography also integrates the capabilities of computer-aided detection (CAD), further enhancing our ability to detect breast cancer at the earliest, most treatable stage.
 Supplementing the conventional 2D mammogram with multiple image “slices” showing breast tissue at different depths, 3D mammograms are especially beneficial to women with dense breast tissue, which can make tumors harder to see in a 2D mammogram.

 A study in the American Journal of Radiology showed that tomosynthesis has improved detection of invasive aggressive breast cancers up to 41%, with a 29% increase in the detection of all breast cancers.
 In addition, there is a 15% decrease in patients recalled for additional mammographic imaging, further serving to decrease patient anxiety.